turingschool/front-end-curriculum/lessons/module-2/intro-to-accessibility.md

 * Click 'Run Audits' (your dev tools may disappear for a while, or your screen may go blank, just wait it out)

 Read through the passing, failing, non-applicable and manual audits:
 * What accessibility concerns have come to light?
+WHY are they accessibility concerns?
 * What strategies may you have learned based on the failing audits?
 Passing audits?
 * Run the audit on your fitlit application, take note of what issues you might need to resolve